WenTian1111/WenTian1111.github.io/_pages/about.md

 *   **Machine Vision for Coupled Egg Dynamics & Intelligent Sorting** (Leader)
     *   Conducted extensive literature reviews and laid the groundwork for developing advanced egg grading and recognition systems based on morphological and dynamic behavior.

+*   **Research on Multi-Object Localization of Rocket Debris** (Independent Researc)
+    *   Developed a rocket debris recovery strategy using sonic booms by optimizing WGS84-based tri-sphere and quad-sphere intersection models.
+Employed MATLAB, including ‘lsqnonlin’ and a novel traversal algorithm, to implement a weighted least squares correction model.This approach, validated by Monte Carlo simulations, significantly enhanced localization accuracy and confirmed the necessity of at least four devices.
+Outputs: Publish the paper titled “Research on Multi-Object Localization of Rocket Debris”.